-Disaster Relief in Nevada County
+Emergency Relief in Nevada County

-The Nevada County Relief Fund exists to direct vital resources to our most vulnerable neighbors impacted by past, current, and future disasters.
+The Nevada County Relief Fund directs vital resources to our most vulnerable neighbors impacted by disasters.

-On July 14, 2020, the Board of Supervisors allocated $250,000 in State of California Coronavirus Relief Funds (CRF) to the Nevada County Relief Fund for a third funding round to support “safety-net” nonprofit organizations and small businesses struggling to keep their doors open.

 On April 14, 2020, the Nevada County Board of Supervisors unanimously allocated a $100,000 “challenge grant” to the newly formed Nevada County Relief Fund.
+On July 14, 2020, the Board of Supervisors allocated $250,000 in State of California Coronavirus Relief Funds (CRF) to the Nevada County Relief Fund to support “safety-net” nonprofit organizations and small businesses struggling to keep their doors open.

 These funds inspired generous community giving many times over to fill the gaps not met by federal, state, or local government.
-The Relief Fund offers:
+The Relief Fund offered: